 DOJ's Division of Criminal Investigation staffs the Wisconsin State Intelligence Center (WSIC).
 WSIC facilitates intelligence and information sharing with federal, state, local, tribal, and campus law enforcement partners along with fire service, emergency management, public health, military, and private sector agencies.
 WSIC is prepared to identify significant threats to Wisconsin elections, including but not limited to threats against election administrators or of election interference, foreign or domestic.

-Prior to and on Election Day, Wisconsin DOJ will serve as a resource to the Wisconsin Elections Commission, law enforcement, and district attorneys.
+Wisconsin DOJ is available as a resource to the Wisconsin Elections Commission, law enforcement, and district attorneys.
 Wisconsin DOJ will be communicating with law enforcement and prosecutors regarding relevant election laws.